Invariance principles for homogeneous sums of free random variables

 \section{Introduction and background}

-{\bf Motivation and main goal}.
-Our starting point is the following weak version (which is enough for our purpose) of an invariance principle for multilinear homogeneous sums with low influences, recently established in \cite{MOO}. \begin{thm}[Mossel-O'Donnel-Oleszkiewicz] Let $(\Omega,\mathcal{F},P)$ be a probability space (in the classical sense).
-Let $X_1,X_2,\ldots$ (resp. $Y_1,Y_2,\ldots$) be a sequence of independent centered random variables with unit variance satisfying moreover
+\textit{Motivation and main goal}.
+Our starting point is the following weak version (which is enough for our purpose) of an invariance principle for multilinear homogeneous sums with low influences, recently established in \cite{MOO}. \begin{thmm}[(Mossel--O'Donnel--Oleszkiewicz)] Let $(\Omega,\mathcal{F},P)$ be a probability space (in the classical sense).
+Let $X_1,X_2,\ldots$ (resp., $Y_1,Y_2,\ldots$) be a sequence of independent centered random variables with unit variance satisfying moreover